Yoho National Park: Geology

+The Canadian Rockies consist of sedimentary rock, with numerous fossil deposits.
+In particular, the Burgess Shale, in Yoho National Park, has among the world's richest deposits of rare fossils.
+The Burgess Shale was discovered in 1909 by Charles Doolittle Walcott.
+Mount Stephen has long been well known for its trilobite deposits, the discovery of which predates the Burgess Shale.

+In the southeastern corner of the park is an igneous intrusion known as the Ice River Complex containing deposits of sodalite, an ornamental stone.

 The Kicking Horse River, a Canadian Heritage River, originates in the Wapta and Waputik icefields in the park.
 This river has created a natural bridge through solid rock.
 This formation is located 3 km west of Field, accessible from the road to Emerald Lake.

-The Canadian Rockies consist of sedimentary rock, with numerous fossil deposits.
-In particular, the Burgess Shale, located in Yoho National Park, has among the world's richest deposits of rare fossils.
-The Burgess Shale was discovered in 1909 by Charles Doolittle Walcott.
-In the southeastern corner of the park is an igneous intrusion known as the Ice River Complex containing deposits of sodalite, an ornamental stone.